JJPro/CTP-R01-converter/README.md

 Updates will be migrated into the PR only when this external converter proves to be solid by the community.

-Download the converter and report problems.
+Download the converter and report problems in Issues.

 Post your positive feedbacks or improvement ideas in Discussions.